 Once you feel restored (it might take a few days), do them again.
 Add them to your Five Tibetan Rites.
 With these two exercises alone, you can get into and keep yourself in amazing shape.
 And by “amazing shape,” I mean being fit so you can stay active in your life.
 Able to keep up with your kids, keep your heart healthy, and put on a little more muscle so your body is always burning energy.
 It’ll also help keep you feeling spry and light on your feet, which will get you more active in general.
 Try it once and see what you think.

-10 replies to “The Hard Way”
+10 responses to “The Hard Way”